 1. Navigate to the "CDD Candidates" subsection in the left-hand column.
 A list of the parties associated with the client will appear here.

-2. Next to the names the people you would like to include in the entity's CDD select "Add".
+2. Next, to the names of the people/entities you would like to include in the entity's CDD, select the AML- relevant relationship.

 NB.
 If there are candidates missing from the list of CDD candidates, you will have to navigate back to the entities workspace to add in the required individuals.
 Be aware that for companies, unless you have manually updated the share register held in Connectworks it will only display the share register as it was recorded with the Companies Office on the day of import.
 If the share register is up to date and you have identified parties with effective control/beneficial ownership then these individuals will pre-populate as requiring CDD.

 Important: If more than one copy of an individual appears in the list return to your Clients>Contacts tab, search for the person and Merge Duplicate Contacts before proceeding with the next step.

 3. As you add candidates they will form a list which displays their roles within the entity and the reason for performing CDD.

 4. When you are satisfied that the correct people appear in this list, with the correct roles showing beneath their names select the tick box "This section has been completed".

 Note: As you progress through the steps you will notice that ticks begin to accumulate next to each section.
 This will only occur when it has been marked as complete.
 If you want to come back to complete a section simply update without selecting "This section has been completed".
 The section will remain unticked until updated.

 1. Navigate to the "Perform CDD" subsection in the left-hand column.
 A list of the CDD candidates will appear displaying the ID verification information that was added against the individuals in the first step Adding evidence and making a determination, their AML/CFT relationships to the entity and source of funds.